dennisXZX/web-developer-notes/Git.md

 `git rerere diff` to see the resolution strategy.

+#### git commit

+`git commit --amend` to rewrite the most recent commit message in your local repository.

 #### git status

 Navigate into a subfolder and use `git status .` to get status of just the subfolder.